ekampp/future_game/README.md

 ## Helping out

-We are always on the lookout for people who would like to help out, so please:
+We are always on the lookout for people who would like to help out, so please: [Read the wiki](https://github.com/ekampp/future_game/wiki) for more details on setting up your environment, testing and contributing code.
-Write up issues as you find them, and if you make pull requests that woul be even better.